 The Internal Revenue Service has notified the Company that its payroll tax returns for the years ended December 31, 2004, 2005 and 2006 have been selected for audit in connection with its stock option review.
 In connection with the restatement of its financial statements included in this Form 10-K, Sonus has recorded approximately \$1.6 million of accruals for additional tax, penalties and interest related to adjustments resulting from errors in stock option accounting.
-For more information about stock-based compensation, including the financial statement impact from the restatement, see Note 2, "Restatement of Consolidated Financial Statements" of the Notes to the Consolidated Financial Statements.
+For more information about stock-based compensation, including the financial statement impact from the restatement, see Note 2, "Restatement of Consolidated Financial Statements.
 Sonus could be required to pay additional tax, penalties or interest, or have other remedies imposed, which could adversely impact its business, financial position or results of operations.